 And you yourself must be an example to them by doing good works of every kind.
 Let everything you do reflect the integrity and seriousness of your teaching. - Titus 2:7

-Johnson currently serves as Director of Athletics at Lexington Christian Academy, accepting the position in July, 2014.
-He is responsible for all aspects of Athletics, overseeing the school’s 24 athletics programs, 700 student-athletes, more than 90 coaches and the administrative staff.
+Johnson serves as Director of Athletics at Lexington Christian Academy, accepting the position in July, 2014.
+He is responsible for all aspects of Athletics, overseeing the school’s 23 programs, 650+ student-athletes, more than 90 coaches and staff.
 He also works with the principals as a school representative for the Kentucky High School Athletic Association.

-Terry also spent 11 years in collegiate athletics, working for the BIG EAST Conference, the University of Kentucky, Morehead State University and corporately at HOST Communications.
+Terry spent the first 10+ years of his career in collegiate athletics, working for the BIG EAST Conference, the University of Kentucky, Morehead State University and HOST Communications.

-A native of Kettering, Ohio, Terry received his undergraduate degree from Bowling Green State University and a Master’s Degree from the University of Kentucky.
+A native of Kettering, Ohio, Johnson received his undergraduate degree from Bowling Green State University and Master’s Degree from the University of Kentucky.
 He is married to the former Cindy Layne of Pikeville, KY.
-They reside in Lexington and have two sons, Matthew (LCA '19) and Drew (LCA '21).
+They reside in Lexington, attend Southland Christian Church and have two sons, Matthew (LCA '19) and Drew (LCA '21).